Ccaplat/nextcloud_aws/README.md

  Our instance is configured correctly, logout from our instance and do a terraform destroy to completely delete our infrastructure.
 You will need to remove the termination protection of the instance and removing the s3 file if you wish to do so.

-In part 2 I will deploy nextcloud using docker